|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Indo-Chinese or 'Chindian' food is a product of the huge Chinese community that lives in India.
 The delicious flavors of their food have been taken and adapted with Indian ingredients, to the Indian palate.
 This easy recipe uses previously prepared Indo-Chinese Sichuan (Szechuan) sauce that can be made ahead and stored in your fridge for future use.
 You can make your own paneer if you can't find it in the local market.
 Paneer Szechuan can also be served as an appetizer, simply omit the gravy if that's what you would like to do.
 Serve this tasty vegetarian dish with fried rice or noodles

-- 1 large green bell pepper (seeds removed and chopped into 1" squares)
+1 large green bell pepper, seeds removed and chopped into 1-inch squares

-While the oil is heating, put the flour, cornflour, salt to taste and pepper into a large mixing bowl.
+While the oil is heating, put the flour, cornstarch, salt to taste and pepper into a large mixing bowl.
 Add a little water at a time to the mix to make a medium thick batter—the same consistency as pancake batter.
 Mix well till there are no more lumps and the batter is smooth.

 Add the paneer cubes and stir to coat them well with the above batter.